Monticello, Florida

 Monticello (/ˌmɒntɪˈsɛloʊ/ MON-tiss-EL-oh) is the only city in and the county seat of Jefferson County, Florida, United States.
 The city is named after Monticello, the estate of the county's namesake, Thomas Jefferson, on which the Jefferson County Courthouse was modeled.
 The population was 2,589 at the 2020 census.
 It is part of the Tallahassee metropolitan area.

 Monticello is home to Indian mounds and many historic buildings, including the Perkins Opera House and Monticello Old Jail Museum.

-History and culture
+History

+The City of Monticello was first settled in 1827, while it was still part of the Florida Territory, and was officially incorporated as a municipality in 1859, 15 years after Florida was already admitted into the Union as a U.S. state.

 The Perkins Opera House is a 19th-century mercantile building adapted for use as a theater.
 It regularly hosts musical performances and theater productions.
 The first-floor ballroom also holds receptions.

-Howard Academy built in 1936 served African American students.
-It is on Mamie B. Scott Drive, named for Mamie B. Scott.
-In 1960 a school for African American students was built in southeastern Monticello.
-It was later also named Howard Academy.
+The Old Howard Academy was built in 1936, and served African American students, and is listed on the National Register of Historic Places in 2021.
+The former building is located on Mamie B. Scott Drive, named for Mamie B. Scott, the former supervisor of the Jeanes Fund for the county.
+In 1960 a school named Howard Academy for African American students was built in southeastern Monticello.
 Schools in Monticello integrated in 1967.
-Old Howard Academy is listed on the National Register of Historic Places in 2021.